Getting anywhere after a snowstorm in New York has always been quite treacherous.

-Between the mountains of snow banks and the seemingly endless slush puddles that end with soggy socks and a cold heart, it feels like scanning for hazards is a full-time job.
+Between the mountains of snow banks and the seemingly endless slush puddles that end with soggy socks and a cold heart, scanning for hazards is a full-time job.

 How are Icicles Created?

-If you spot icicles on your home or workplace, the good news is that ridding your establishment of them is actually quite easy.
-Grab yourself a ladder and be sure that it’s secure (if possible, have someone assist you in holding it).
+If you spot icicles in your home or workplace, the good news is that ridding your establishment of them is pretty straightforward.
+Grab yourself a ladder and ensure it’s secure (if possible, have someone assist you in holding it).

 Be sure not to use too much force, as this may cause damage to your house and or yourself.
 If removing the problem yourself doesn’t sound like something you feel safe doing, we recommend isolating the area beneath the icicles until they pass.

-Although there isn’t strict enforcement on these regulations, any owner who isn’t in compliance with these guidelines may be liable—should anything happen on their property due to their negligence.
+Although there isn’t strict enforcement of these regulations, any owner who doesn’t comply with these guidelines may be liable—should anything happen on their property due to their negligence.

 Call our firm today to get started.